Mousasan97/Asset-management-agent-example/README.md

-# OpenAI API Integration
+# Asset Management Agent Example

-This project provides a Flask-based web application that integrates with the OpenAI API to provide various AI-powered functionalities.
+This project provides a Flask-based web application that integrates with the OpenAI API to create an intelligent asset management system.
+The application helps in managing and analyzing assets using AI-powered insights and recommendations.

 ## Features

-- OpenAI API integration
+- OpenAI API integration for intelligent asset analysis
-- RESTful API endpoints
+- RESTful API endpoints for asset management
 - Comprehensive logging system
 - Environment-based configuration
 - Error handling and validation
+- Asset tracking and management capabilities
+- AI-powered insights and recommendations

 ## Prerequisites